antonbabenko/serverless.tf/README.md

 ## serverless.tf-compatible Terraform modules

-All Terraform modules listed on [serverless.tf](https://serverless.tf/#aws-serverless) plus all modules in [Terraform AWS Modules GitHub Organization](https://github.com/terraform-aws-modules) available in the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules) were also designed and implemented with serverless.tf-compatibility in mind (e.g., naming, features, dependencies, quality, etc.).
+All Terraform modules are listed on [serverless.tf](https://serverless.tf/#aws-serverless) plus all modules in [Terraform AWS Modules GitHub Organization](https://github.com/terraform-aws-modules) available in the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules) were also designed and implemented with serverless.tf-compatibility in mind (e.g., naming, features, dependencies, quality, etc.).

 ## What is next?